-15. Motion to appoint the following to the Village of Greenport Carousel Committee for a term of one (1) year to expire April 24, 2025:
+19. Motion to appoint the following to the Village of Greenport Carousel Committee for a term of one (1) year to expire April 6, 2026:

-Trustee Julia Robins, Liaison to Village Hall David Abatelli, Chairperson Arlene Klein Theresa Pringle Robert Wissman Christine Kelly Valerie Shelby Margo DeVito (attends meetings) 16.
-Motion to appoint the following to the Village of Greenport Conservation Advisory Council for a term of one (1) year to expire April 24, 2025:
+David Abatelli, Chairperson Arlene Klein Theresa Pringle Robert Wissman Christine Kelly Valerie Shelby 20.
+Motion to appoint the following to the Village of Greenport Conservation Advisory Council for a term of one (1) year to expire April 6, 2026:

-Gregg J. Rivara Paul Kreiling John Saladino
+Gregg J. Rivara Paul Kreiling